 - Dedicated.
 A dedicated server means you don’t have to share at all.
 This is a good option if you have a large website or lots of eCommerce functionality you need resources for.

 - Managed.
-This option means you won’t have to worry about updates and server optimization.
+A managed WordPress host means you won’t have to worry about updates and server optimization.
 Your host will take care of all the ‘under-the-hood’ items that keep your website running smoothly.

-In addition to deciding what kind of hosting you might need, you’ll want to assess what other services the host provides.
-If security is a big concern, you’ll want to make sure your host has those bases covered.
+In addition to deciding what kind of hosting you might need, you’ll want to assess what other services the hosting company provides.
+If security is a big concern, you’ll want to make sure you’re choosing a secure WordPress host has those bases covered.
 Also, if you’re looking for higher-end WordPress development resources, such as premium themes and staging environments, not all hosts provide those kinds of solutions.

-Get the Most from Your Hosting With WP Engine
+Get the Most from Your WordPress Host With WP Engine

 Here at WP Engine, we understand what it takes to create an exceptional WordPress website.
 Plus, we provide more than just web hosting.

 Our Digital Experience Platform (DXP) brings you everything you need to build the best websites, including exceptional developer resources.
-We have hosting plans and pricing options for all your project needs!
+Find WP Engine pricing and hosting plans for all your project needs!